 2003 was an extraordinary year, brimming with remarkable films and monumental shifts in pop culture.
 As 50 Cent topped the radio charts and Arnold Schwarzenegger became the Governor of California, audiences were flocking to the cinemas for a slew of awesome flicks.

-The movies on this list have been selected based on both critical reception and our personal preference.
-We’ve done our best to represent films for all audiences, covering every major genre along the way.
+As many magnificent movies celebrate their 20th anniversary this year, we thought it’d be fun to look back at the best movies from the past two decades.
+The movies on this list have been selected based on critical reception and personal preference.
+We’ve done our best to represent films for all audiences and cover every major genre.

-By the early 2000s, the popularity of the gross-out comedy was significantly waning, but that didn’t stop Old School from finding an audience.
-Fondly remembered as one of the funniest films of 2003, this irreverent adult comedy was directed by Todd Phillips.
+By the early 2000s, the popularity of gross-out comedy was significantly waning, but that didn’t stop Old School from finding an audience.
+Todd Phillips directed this irreverent adult comedy, which is fondly remembered as one of the funniest films of 2003.

 Old School owes a lot to its talented cast of hilarious actors, including Will Ferrell, Vince Vaughn, and Luke Wilson.
 It also features debaucheries that make for a good college comedy: booze, nudity, and plenty of embarrassing situations.